How to Get Started with Yoga: A Beginner's Guide to Yoga

 - Drink water during your yoga session, but have some before and after.

-- Wear shoes or socks.
+- Wear shoes or socks (if the setting allows).

 - Review yoga etiquette so you feel very comfortable entering an unfamiliar situation.